miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 + You can select the teacher for any options that would allow you to select a friend, and choose a second School Trip.
 + The subject they taught instead increases to 4, rather than 3, and you can buy the remaining rank as though it had the faction discount applied.
 (Stacking 50% off).

-LATE FEES
+## Quest: Late Fees
-Noble
+- Slot: Noble

-Threat 3
+- Threat: 3
-Conflict 5
+- Conflict: 5
-Reward 2
+- Reward: 2

 A librarian, perhaps one from the companion's section, has requested some help in tracking down 6 particular books that are well past overdue.
 You will have to track down the culprits in everyone's favorite fetch quest, where each culprit has some tangental problem that conveniently needs to be solved before they're able to hand over the book and the late fee before you're off to the next Perhaps one book was swiped away by a thieving gremlin, while another fell out of their bookbag in the middle of a broomflight across Arcadia.
 Perhaps one was lost in the cargo of a sunken ship.